NamesMT/webp-converter/README.md

 For creating animated webp image using webp images, please read this documentation [webpmux Muxer](https://developers.google.com/speed/webp/docs/webpmux)

-## What's New
+## What's New in 2.3.4
+* Better error handling.
-* Better error handling, fixes missing promise rejects.
-Removes console logging.
+* Fixes missing promise rejects.
-* logging options added
+* Replaces console logging with throw Error
+## Breaking changes in 2.3.4
+* Promises now work as expected, you need to add a catch clause to your promises.

 # How to use